Polypersonal agreement: Basque

 Basque is a language isolate with a polypersonal verbal system comprising two sub-types of verbs, synthetic and analytical.
 The following three cases are cross-referenced on the verb: the absolutive (the case for the subject of intransitive verbs and the direct objects of transitive verbs), the ergative (the case for the subject of transitive verbs), and the dative (the case for the indirect object of a transitive verb).
 A dative (along with the absolutive) can also be cross-referenced on an intransitive verb without a direct object in a "dative of interest" type of construction (cf. English "My car broke down on me"), as well as in constructions involving intransitive verbs of perception or feeling.
 Synthetic verbs take affixes directly onto their stems, while analytical verbs use a non-finite form that carries the lexical meaning of the verb, along with a conjugated auxiliary which is either strictly transitive or intransitive.
 Some common auxiliaries used to conjugate analytical verbs are izan ‘be’, ukan ‘have’, and egin ‘do’.

-Unlike Georgian, Basque has only two really synthetic tenses able to take these affixes: present simple and past simple.
-Here are a few examples:
+Unlike Georgian, Basque has only a few really synthetic tenses able to take these affixes, and only a dozen of verbs use them: